Delta-Dev-1/nLuaCAS/README.md

-# nLuaCAS - Symbolic Calculus Engine for TI-Nspire CX
+# [WIP] nLuaCAS - Symbolic Calculus Engine for TI-Nspire CX

 **nLuaCAS** is a symbolic math engine built in Lua for TI-Nspire calculators.
 Designed for educational purposes, it enables symbolic differentiation, integration, simplification, and solving — all without requiring Ndless.
 This is a WIP.